 Museum of Coastal Carolina

 Immerse yourself in the aquatic life and natural history of the Museum of Coastal Carolina.
-The museum features a touch tank with live creatures, fossils, and shells as well as a the Southeast's largest dry aquarium.
+The museum features a touch tank with live creatures, fossils, and shells as well as the Southeast's largest dry aquarium.
 Learn about the plants and animals found along North Carolina’s coast and check out the vast collection of shells and fossils.
 Don’t forget to visit the gift shop to pick out a souvenir to commemorate the trip!

 North Carolina Maritime Museum at Southport